 Leibniz MMS AI School 2025#

-This page contains training materials for the AI School of the Leibniz Research Network Modelling and Simulation (MMS) at the Leibniz Institute of Surface Engineering (IOM) in Leipzig.
+This page contains training material of the AI School of the Leibniz Research Network Mathematical Modelling and Simulation (MMS) at the Leibniz Institute of Surface Engineering (IOM) in Leipzig.
+It was a joint event of the Leibniz Research Network MMS, Leipzig University with the Center of Scalable Data Analytics and Artificial Intelligence (ScaDS.AI) and the IOM.

 Target audience#